Capstone Courses and Projects

 The Medical and Health Research Association of New York City (MHRA) is a large decentralized nonprofit organization providing diverse public health services to at-risk New Yorkers.
 The Capstone team was charged with identifying performance measures for four targeted MHRA programs and developing an executive dashboard tool to help track overall organizational performance.
 In partnership with MHRA staff, the team identified appropriate financial, quality, and operational indicators for the WIC Services and WIC Vendor Management programs, the Bushwick Bright Start program, and the Sudden Infant Death Project.
 These indicators were analyzed and tracked using dashboard performance management tools customized for each program.
 Finally, the Capstone team created an implementation guide to assist MHRA in developing indicators and dashboards for future programs.

-Women at the Gay Mens Health Crisis
+Gay Mens Health Crisis

 Gay Mens Health Crisis (GMHC), New York Citys oldest not-for-profit AIDS advocacy and service organization, engaged the Capstone team to analyze current program policies and procedures.
 The team designed a three-pronged project comprised of diverse areas of involvement throughout GMHC by women who are HIV-positive.
 Specifically, the team examined and addressed womens experiences in GMHCs Intake, Assessment and Program Enrollment processes; the participation and experience of participants in the Women in Action (WIA) program; and the use of a client assessment tool for the WIA program.
 The research was conducted through on-site observation, chart reviews, focus groups, statistical analysis, and pilot tests.
 The result of the three-pronged analysis is a partial but revealing picture of women at GMHC and included suggestions for improving services offered to them at 24th Street.
 While the focus of the project was to address women-specific concerns, many of the findings and recommendations are applicable to all GMHC clients.